j0209/spec-kit-auggie/templates/commands/auggie/scope-spec.md

 Given the feature description and complexity level provided as arguments, do this:

-1. **Create Feature Directory Structure**:
+1. **Create Feature Directory Structure** (with project awareness):
+   - If a project name is provided in the arguments, use project-specific structure
-   - Run the script `scripts/create-new-feature.sh --json "{ARGS}"` from repo root and parse its JSON output for BRANCH_NAME and SPEC_FILE
+   - Run the script `scripts/create-new-feature.sh --json --project=PROJECT_NAME "{FEATURE_DESCRIPTION}"` from repo root
+   - If no project name provided, use legacy structure: `scripts/create-new-feature.sh --json "{ARGS}"`
+   - Parse JSON output for BRANCH_NAME, SPEC_FILE, and optionally PROJECT_NAME, PROJECT_DIR
    - All file paths must be absolute
-   - This creates the proper specs/XXX-feature-name directory structure
+   - This creates the proper project-specific or legacy directory structure

-2. **Analyze Project Context**:
+2. **Analyze Project Context** (with project awareness):
+   - If PROJECT_NAME is provided: Focus analysis on the specific project directory (PROJECT_DIR)
-   - Use your context engine to understand the existing codebase architecture
+   - Use your context engine to understand the existing codebase architecture within the project
-   - Identify current technology stack and established patterns
+   - Identify current technology stack and established patterns specific to the project
-   - Assess team size, experience level, and available resources
+   - Assess team size, experience level, and available resources for the project
-   - Review similar features already implemented for complexity reference
+   - Review similar features already implemented within the same project for complexity reference
+   - **IMPORTANT**: Avoid conflating with other projects or the Spec-Kit framework itself

 2. **Define Core Requirements (MVP)**:
    - **Essential User Needs**: The minimum functionality that solves the core problem